phytec/imx-sm-phytec/sm/doc/rn_cl.md

 SM-187: Misc. updates to SM configurations {#RN_DETAIL_SM_187}
 ----------

 Updated device cfg files to zero out TRDC info left over from ELE.
-Customers will need to rerun the configtool on their cfg files to pick up these changes.
+Added nodbg option for memory regions to not map to the DAP.
+Added DDR region for V2X to access DDR holding the V2X firmware.
+Marked the V2X and ELE DDR regions as nodbg.
+Customers will need to make similar changes and rerun the configtool on their cfg files .

 Add an unsupported cfg file (mx95rte.cfg) for real-time edge.